WZAW-LD: History

 On July 1, 2015, Gray bought the non-license assets of the market's previous Fox affiliate WFXS-DT (owned by Davis Television, LLC).
-Due to Federal Communications Commission (FCC) ownership restrictions, Gray established this new low-powered station to become the new Fox affiliate.
-All of WFXS' program streams including its existing PSIP channel numbering was then moved to WZAW.
+Due to Federal Communications Commission (FCC) ownership restrictions, Gray established this new low-power station to become the new Fox affiliate.
+All of WFXS' program streams, including subchannels, were then 'moved' to WZAW, though the new station merely repurposed WFXS's former transmitter at the time, which then began to broadcast at a lower power meeting WZAW's license requirements.

 Subsequently, WFXS ceased broadcasting after nearly sixteen years on-the-air and its studios on North 3rd Street in Wausau were shut down.

-In consenting to the interference that would be caused by WZAW operating under special temporary authority on channel 31 (the same RF channel as WFXS) rather than its licensed channel 33, Davis Television stated that it would return the WFXS license to the FCC for cancellation following the sale.
+In consenting to the interference that would be caused by WZAW operating under special temporary authority using its former channel 31 transmitter (the same RF channel as WFXS) rather than its licensed channel 33, Davis Television stated that it would return the WFXS license to the FCC for cancellation following the sale.
 In August 2015, WSAW launched a prime time newscast on this Fox outlet known as WZAW News at 9.
-The half-hour broadcast offers direct competition to WAOW's thirty-minute, weeknight-only news airing at the same time on its Decades (TV network) (formerly CW) digital subchannel.
+The half-hour broadcast offers direct competition to WAOW's thirty-minute, weeknight-only news airing at the same time on its Decades (formerly CW) digital subchannel.

 In September 2016, WZAW moved from virtual channel 55 and RF channel 31 to RF and virtual channel 33.
 In 2017, its simulcast on WSAW-DT3 was upgraded to high definition to provide full-market access to Fox programming in HD.

+On September 13, 2024, WZAW began operating translator station W31EV-D from a tower in Vesper, Wisconsin.
+The translator provides improved over-the-air coverage to Stevens Point, Plover, Wisconsin Rapids, Marshfield and surrounding areas.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Nearby channel WRJT-LD, which also broadcasts on subchannels of 34, is not affiliated with WZAW or Gray Television.